 Crunchy, flavorful, and kid-pleasing, this meal is easy to throw together!

 And have you ever wondered how to keep chicken breasts moist and flavorful?
-Brining is the key!
+I know how to: brining is the key!

 This general breading technique would work with any meat you would like, I have used chicken thighs, large shrimp, and pork tenderloin with great success.